 READ MORE: Ten Low – Book Review

 The late 90s was the era of glossier fare such as Dawson’s Creek, and being a teen drama meant that Freaks and Geeks couldn’t help but be compared to Kevin Williamson’s series.
-It was a much more honest and realistic feeling concoction, but being on a network that didn’t know how to promote it or deal with it, not to mention Feig and Apatow’s approach to character and comedy meaning that its cast wasn’t the obvious type of supermodels that you would find in a series like it, and a tone that was bittersweet and sad as much as funny, meant that it would end up joining the pantheon of great shows cancelled before their time.
+It was a much more honest and realistic-feeling concoction, but being on a network that didn’t know how to promote it or deal with it – not to mention Feig and Apatow’s approach to character and comedy meaning that its cast weren’t the obvious type of supermodels that you would usually find in such a series, and a tone that was bittersweet and sad as much as funny – meant that it would end up joining the pantheon of great shows cancelled before their time.